-The Centre's programs support students in developing their academic, social and communication skills as well as targeting individual needs.
-Students have the opportunity to participate in small group programs or they can either be supported one on one as in the case of students with Individual Education Programs.
+The Centre’s programs support students in developing their academic, social and communication skills as well as targeting individual needs.
+Students have the opportunity to participate in small group programs or they may be supported one on one as in the case of some students with Individual Education Programs.
 Students are supported in small group situations where they experience difficulties or would benefit from extension activities.

 It is the vision of the Centre for Excellence that all students identified as requiring learning support are provided with an engaging, challenging and rewarding education that enables them to develop their full potential through a thinking curriculum, targeted pedagogy and educational pathways in order to become responsible and active global citizens.

 Learning Support programs in literacy and numeracy and gifted education activities are structured to meet the developmental needs of students from Prep to Year 12.

 Individual Education Programs

 Individual Education Plan is a term that refers to both an ongoing process and documentation that informs and tracks the education of a student with disability.
 Individual Education Programs (IEPs) are developed for students who are on the Register of Students with Severe Disabilities or students who are unable to access the year level curriculum due to severe learning difficulties.

 Learning Support and Gifted classes – Prep to Year 6